vinuann/T-FLIPFLOP-POSEDGE/README.md

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
 Developed by:VINUTHAA N N
 RegisterNumber:24900700
-Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: PULI NAGA NEERAJ
-RegisterNumber: 212223240130

 module TFLIPFLOPPOSEDGE( input clk, rst_n, input t, output reg q,